kesondrakey/flux-tools/paper/paper.md

 interactivity with code-based reproducibility.
-It promotes transparent documentation of decisions, reduces manual effort, and accelerates the preparation of flux data for repository uploads such as individual site submissions to Ameriflux.
+It promotes transparent documentation of decisions, reduces manual effort, and accelerates the preparation of flux data for repository uploads such as individual site submissions to AmeriFlux.
 Ultimately, *Fluxtools* lowers the barriers to robust and reproducible QA/QC workflows, enabling researchers to devote less time to manual anomaly detection and more time to scientific analysis.